MartijnBraam/python-isc-dhcp-leases/README.md

 lease = Lease()
-lease.ip        # The ip address assigned by this lease as string lease.ethernet  # The mac address of the lease lease.start     # The start time of this lease as DateTime object lease.end       # The time this lease expires as DateTime object lease.hostname  # The hostname for this lease if given by the client lease.data      # Dict of all the info in the dhcpd.leases file for this lease
+lease.ip        # The ip address assigned by this lease as string lease.ethernet  # The mac address of the lease lease.hardware  # The OSI physical layer used to request the lease (usually ethernet) lease.start     # The start time of this lease as DateTime object lease.end       # The time this lease expires as DateTime object or None if this is an infinite lease lease.hostname  # The hostname for this lease if given by the client lease.data      # Dict of all the info in the dhcpd.leases file for this lease lease.valid     # True if the lease hasn't expired
 ```